 Continue your drive south and, just a few miles outside from Kaliakra Cliffs, visit Balchik Castle and to admire the famous gardens and park.
 Balchik – in ancient times was known as Dionisopolis (the god of wine) and it was a thriving busy port and wine producer.
 Here we will visit the Balchik Palace of the favorite places of Queen Marie of Romania.
 This delightful seafront oriental style residence was commissioned in 1924 by King Ferdinand of Romania as a retreat place of Romania`s Monarchy.

-Follow the coastal route for a few minutes and reach Golden Sands and check in to your hotel.
-In the evening we can take a relaxing walk along Golden Sands seaside front.
+Follow the coastal route and we reach Varna.
+In the evening we can take a relaxing walk in Varna at seaside front.

-Overnight in Golden Sands 3*** – centrally located hotel
+Overnight in Varna 3*** – centrally located hotel

 Day 3: Golden Sands- Varna- Nessebar- Sozopol

 Leave Golden Sands Black Sea Resort and drive south to Varna.
 With wide pedestrianized streets, shady Sea Parks and Gardens, and sandy beach, Varna has a pleasant air of coastal resort, despite its being Bulgaria third largest city.
 The sightseeing tour of Varna will include a walking in the historical area of the town, visiting one of Varna Cathedral and Churches, The Sea Gardens.
 If time allows we can visit Euxinograd Palace located outside Varna, This chateau-like palace was commissioned by Prince Aleksandur Batenberg in 19th century.
 The palace itself was designed by a Viennese architect and the gardens were designed by a French landscape designer.